Syniverse/Messaging-Python/README.md

 All objects that can be updated or deleted has <b>update()</b> and/or
 <b>delete()</b> methods.
 The resource of an object also have <b>delete()</b>
 methods, so if you need to delete an object you just know by it's id, there is no need to instantiate it.
-You jst call
+You just call
  ```python
 res.delete(id)
 ```